yunusparvezkhan/widget-app/src/devnotes.md

  This Commit title represents that Version 4 is in Development right now, and in the development process so far, one major change have been commited and follwing that change 8 small changes have been commited.

+ Following any update, if any very minor change is commited, such as spelling mistakes or something mistekenly forgotten, then that commit might have a index following a . (dot) after the version number.

+ `Example` => `v4 Delta 2.1.1`

+ This commit suggests that some very small change is commited following the  `v4 Delta 2.1`  commit.

 ### On Devnotes update

 `v[version under development] echo mic [index of devnotes update]`